Skip to content

 Not much he can do about that until October.

 Right now, though, there’s another prize dangling in front of the Phillies star.
-It’s as close as can be, too, after the most talented roster of Americans ever assembled eked out a 2-1 nail-biter Sunday night against the muscle-flexing Dominican Republic in the World Baseball Classic semifinal.
+And it’s as close as can be after the most talented roster of Americans ever assembled eked out a 2-1 nail-biter Sunday night against the muscle-flexing Dominican Republic in the World Baseball Classic semifinal.

 So, Team USA — with Harper, Kyle Schwarber, and reliever Brad Keller on loan from the Phillies — will stay together another couple of days and face Venezuela or upstart Italy in the final here Tuesday night.

-The U.S.-D.R. showdown was every bit the “spectacle” that American manager Mark DeRosa predicted, leaving a pro-Dominican and ear-splittingly loud sellout crowd of 36,337 screaming until the very end.
+U.S. vs. D.R. was every bit the “spectacle” that American manager Mark DeRosa predicted, leaving a pro-Dominican and ear-splittingly noisy sellout crowd of 36,337 screaming until the very end.

-Gunnar Henderson and Roman Anthony hit solo homers in a three-batter span of the fourth inning to account for Team USA’s offense.
-The seemingly unstoppable Dominican lineup was silenced, save for Junior Caminero’s solo homer in the second inning, by Paul Skenes and five relievers.
+Gunnar Henderson and Roman Anthony — 24 and 21 years old, respectively — hit solo homers in a three-batter span of the fourth inning for Team USA, which got one hit thereafter.
+A loud Dominican lineup was finally shushed, save for Junior Caminero’s solo homer in the second inning, by Paul Skenes and five relievers.

-At times, the game seemed like a skills competition.
-Aaron Judge uncorked a gorgeous throw from right field to cut down a Dominican runner at third base in the third inning.
-Julio Rodríguez leaped at the wall to rob Judge of a homer in the fifth inning.
+At times, it felt like a skills competition.
+Clothes could’ve hung on Captain America Aaron Judge’s throw from right field to cut down Fernando Tatís Jr. at third base in the third inning.
+In the fifth, Dominican center fielder Julio Rodríguez leaped at the wall to rob Judge of a homer.

-Then, there was Harper.
-Cold as this Philly winter for most of the two-week tournament, he interrupted a 3-for-21, eight-strikeout hibernation with a hustle double against Dominican starter Luis Severino in the third inning.
+And Harper has been as cold as this Philly winter for most of this two-week tournament.
+DeRosa left him in the No. 2 spot in the order, protected by Judge, and Harper interrupted a 3-for-21, eight-strikeout hibernation with a hustle double against Dominican starter Luis Severino in the third inning.

-In the fifth, Harper pumped his right arm after taking the throw from shortstop Bobby Witt Jr. to complete a rally-killing double play in the fifth inning, an outward sign of how much every out meant to American players who are more reserved on the field than the festive Dominicans.
+In the fifth, Harper pumped his right arm after taking the throw from Witt to complete a rally-killing double play, an outward sign of how much every out meant to American players who are typically more reserved on the field than the festive Dominicans.

 » READ MORE: Aaron Nola got a gauge of his training with a ‘master class’ start for Italy.
 Will it lead to a bounceback season?

-So, yes, there’s pressure on Harper to win it all.
-He was downright playful before the game in a news conference with Judge and Witt.
+Harper was downright playful during a pregame news conference with Judge and Witt.
 A few highlights:

-2. Judge mentioned that he was so excited for the showdown with the D.R. that he took dry swings in his hotel room Saturday night.
+2. Judge mentioned that he was so excited for the showdown with the D.R. that he took swings at the air in his hotel room Saturday night.
 When a reporter asked a follow-up, Harper interjected, “You don’t talk in the microphone in front of the mirror before you come here?
 I mean, come on, man.”

 3. And in response to a question directed at all three players about how the U.S. could possibly silence a Dominican lineup that set a tournament record with 15 homers in six games, Harper said, “Oh, Paul Skenes is going to be the stopper.”